 It is awarded to the person who best demonstrates excellence in his or her dedication to advancing and promoting health and health policy while enhancing the careers of other fellows and alumni.

 The award process will be organized and chaired by an alumnus.
-Four additional alumni volunteers, who are representative of the long history of the program, will serve on the selection committee.
+Up to four additional alumni volunteers, who are representative of the long history of the program, will serve on the selection committee.

 Values and Criteria for Selection